Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 Just know this: there are multiple parallel efforts to improve the JIT now that we have a bigger community around it that can enable such work.
 The road getting here has been tough, but there's promise in our future.
+We also really need help testing the JIT and getting more data for it.
+Please try it out!

 ## Correction notice